 She can also help you navigate each designer’s unique size chart.
 Sorella Vita is one of Brideside’s most beloved bridesmaid dress designers, but the brand uses an Australian size chart that mystifies American customers.
 An AU size 8 is more like a US size 4, but most women don’t realize that.
 A stylist knows when to size you up, when to size you down, and which styles present unique sizing issues.

-Unlike many bridesmaid dress brands, we carry sizes up to 28 in our showrooms and online, and we sell long versions of almost every dress in our collection.
-Brideside is a space where every shape and size are welcome, and our collection reflects that.
+Unlike many bridesmaid dress brands, we carry sizes up to 32 in our showrooms and online, and we sell long versions of almost every dress in our collection.
+Brideside is a space where every shape and size are welcome, and our collections reflect that.

 6 Months Out: Place Your Orders (Yep, It’s Getting Real.)